iacobo/kmer-hmp/README.md

 3. Use Mauve to align the twelve genomes into an MSA.
 4. K-merize (into 31-mers) the MSA and identify the p-value corresponding to each kmer in the MSA.
 5. Compute HMPs for overlapping sliding windows at different scales, e.g. 10bp, 100bp, 1kb, 10kb, 100kb, 1Mb.
 Suggestion: stagger each sliding window by about 50% of its length.
+    - HMP generated from weighted Harmonic Mean of the p-values of the k-mers present in each window.

 <sup>\* Genomes chosen by script [`set_cover.py`](https://github.com/ja-ox/kmer-hmp/tree/master/set-cover) which selects the smallest subset of genomes containing > 80% of distinct k-mers present in the complete set (992 genomes).</sup>